Skip to main content

 Learn more about each program:

-In 2020 the new Master of Surgery program was launched allowing students to develop knowledge and skills in surgical specialty areas as well as non-technical areas such as professionalism and leadership.
+In 2020 our new Master of Surgery program was launched, allowing students to develop knowledge and skills in surgical specialty areas and non-technical areas such as research, professionalism and leadership.

-The new program has been redesigned to allow students more flexibility to pursue specialised units of study or a research dissertation that is relevant to their interests.
+The new program has been redesigned to allow students more flexibility to pursue specialised units of study or a research dissertation relevant to their interests.

 The new graduate certificate and graduate diploma level qualifications also enable students greater flexibility with their level of commitment, with the ability to upgrade to the full master's program on completion.